-While these holidays may not have looked like any other before, many people see the end of the year as a fresh start – a renewed opportunity to break old habits and focus on what’s important.
+The past 12 months brought us yet more COVID and anxiety and were even darker and stranger than the ones before.
+As we turn the page on the calendar, it is time to look ahead.
+Many people see the end of the year as a fresh start – a renewed opportunity to set goals, break old habits and focus on what’s important.
 For some, this means making a list of promises or resolutions, detailing the good practices they want to carry over to the next year or the new habits or goals they want to achieve over the next 12 months.
 However, many others, aware of how prone people are to abandon them (more than eighty percent over the first 30 days, research suggests!), choose to skip the tradition altogether.

-But whatever you decide to do, the end of the year is always a good time to look at what’s going on in our lives, especially given everything that has happened this year.
+But whatever you decide to do, the end of the year is always a good time to look at what’s going on in our lives, especially given everything that has happened in the last couple of years.
 Now may be a good time to evaluate what’s going on around us and consider how it has impacted us so that we can make adjustments and move towards what matters to us.
-To help you get started, here are six simple health habits that you can easily adopt in 2021.
+To help you get started, here are eight simple habits that you can easily adopt in 2022.

 Build a Resilient Immune System